Trying to fix the WordPress white screen of death error? You are in the right place.

 If that solves the problem, you need to isolate the guilty plugin.
 To accomplish this, activate the plugins one by one, and reload the website after each activation until you get the white screen of death again.

-When you have identify the plugin responsible for the white screen of death, contact the plugin’s developer or open a ticket in the WordPress Plugin Directory in order to receive help.
+When you have identify the plugin responsible for the white screen of death, contact the plugin’s developer or open a ticket in the WordPress plugin directory in order to receive help.
+If you are in a hurry you can also look for an alternative.

 If you’re unable to log in to WordPress admin, you need to access your site’s files through your FTP client.